nesi/support-docs/docs/Scientific_Computing/The_NeSI_High_Performance_Computers/Overview.md

 These systems are
 [accessed](https://support.nesi.org.nz/hc/en-gb/articles/360001016335)
-via a "lander" node using [two-factor authentication](https://support.nesi.org.nz/hc/en-gb/articles/360000203075).
+via a “lander” node using [two-factor authentication](https://support.nesi.org.nz/hc/en-gb/articles/360000203075).

 NeSI researchers have access to all compute nodes on Mahuika, and 316